Withdrawal & Recovery

 Most cannabis withdrawal is uncomfortable but not dangerous.
 However, you should talk to a healthcare provider if your symptoms include severe anxiety or panic attacks that are not improving after two weeks, depression that feels like it is getting worse rather than better, insomnia that persists beyond six weeks with no improvement, or thoughts of self-harm.

-If you are experiencing a mental health crisis, contact the SAMHSA National Helpline at 1-800-662-4357.
+If you are experiencing a mental health crisis, contact SAMHSA's National Helpline at 1-800-662-4357.
 It is free, confidential, and available 24 hours a day, 365 days a year.
+You can also text HOME to 741741 to reach the Crisis Text Line.

 A healthcare provider can help determine whether what you are experiencing is withdrawal, an underlying condition that cannabis was masking, or both.
 Getting that distinction right matters for knowing what to do next.